cmintert/Abyssal_TTRPG/Ship_Prompt_Templates.md

 ## Additional Details:

+- Missile and Torpedo Magazines:
+  - Short Range Missile Magazine: Designed specifically for short-range missiles.
+Specify the number of short-range missiles it can hold.
+  - Long Range Missile Magazine: Designed specifically for long-range missiles.
+Specify the number of long-range missiles it can hold.
+  - Torpedo Magazine: Designed specifically for torpedoes.
+Specify the number of torpedoes it can hold.

 ## Format the output as a Python dictionary with the following fields:

 - **Data**: Contains the fields for Component Name, Type, Component Size, Attributes, Special Properties, EWDR, Rating, and Description.